Costochondritis vs. Heart Attack: Knowing the Difference

 - Pain when twisting the torso

-Factors exacerbating pain include stress, poor posture, deep breaths, physical activity, and heavy lifting.
+Factors that exacerbate pain include stress, poor posture, deep breathing, physical activity, and heavy lifting.

-If other symptoms are present, such as shortness of breath, dizziness, fever, a constant cough, nausea, muscle spasms, or any other symptoms, it is crucial to get evaluated by a medical practitioner.[6]
+If other symptoms occur - such as shortness of breath, dizziness, fever, a constant cough, or nausea - it is crucial to get evaluated by a medical practitioner.

 Causes of Costochondritis

-Costochondritis arises from inflammation of the cartilage in the costochondral joints.
-Physical strain or chest injuries are frequent causes.
-It can also result from inflammation from a respiratory infection or a pre-existing condition such as arthritis.
+Costochondritis results from inflammation of the cartilage in the costochondral joints.
+Physical strain or chest injuries are common contributing factors.
+It may also develop after severe coughing or in association with certain underlying conditions.

 - Repetitive movements or activities that strain the chest